c-wenlong/turtles-dfs/docs/README.md

 ### Special Features

 - **Multiple Test Cases**: The code includes various predefined mazes to test the robustness and efficiency of the DFS algorithm in both simple and complex scenarios.
+- **Backtracking**: If DFS reaches a dead-end, it backtracks to explore alternative paths.
 - **Visual Feedback**: Real-time visualization of the DFS algorithm provides insightful feedback on how the algorithm explores the maze, which is beneficial for educational and debugging purposes.
 - **Error Handling**: The program checks for valid movements within the maze, preventing out-of-bound errors and ensuring that the path does not traverse blocked cells.